-At another point, our Supreme Court summarized the scope of its holding: "At bottom, the [environmental impact report]'s deficiency stems from taking a quantitative comparison method developed by the Scoping Plan as a measure of the greenhouse gas emissions reduction effort required by the state as a whole, and attempting to use that method, without consideration of any changes or adjustments, for a purpose very different from its original design: To measure the efficiency and conservation measures incorporated in a specific land use development proposed for a specific location.
-The [environmental impact report] simply assumes that the level of effort required in one context, a 29 percent reduction from business as usual statewide, will suffice in the other, a specific land use development.
+At another point, our Supreme Court summarized the scope of its holding: "At bottom, the [environmental impact report's deficiency stems from taking a quantitative comparison method developed by the Scoping Plan as a measure of the greenhouse gas emissions reduction effort required by the state as a whole, and attempting to use that method, without consideration of any changes or adjustments, for a purpose very different from its original design: to measure the efficiency and conservation measures incorporated in a specific land use development proposed for a specific location.
+The [environmental impact report simply assumes that the level of effort required in one context, a 29 percent reduction from business as usual statewide, will suffice in the other, a specific land use development.
 From the information in the administrative record, we cannot say that conclusion is wrong, but neither can we discern the contours of a logical argument that it is right.
-The analytical gap left by the [environmental impact report]'s failure to establish, through substantial evidence and reasoned explanation, a quantitative equivalence between the Scoping Plan's statewide comparison and the [environmental impact report]'s own project-level comparison deprived the [environmental impact report] of its "sufficiency as an informative document."
-(Laurel Heights Improvement Assn v.
-Regents of University of California (1988) 47 Cal.3d 376,] 392.)"
+The analytical gap left by the [environmental impact report]'s failure to establish, through substantial evidence and reasoned explanation, a quantitative equivalence between the Scoping Plan's statewide comparison and the [environmental impact report]'s own project-level comparison deprived the [environmental impact report] of

+Heights Improvement Assn. v.
+Regents of University of California [(1988) 47 Cal.3d 376,] 392.)
 (Center for Biological Diversity, supra, 62 Cal.4th at p.
 227.)
-In its conclusion, our Supreme Court summarized its holding, "We conclude . . . that [the department] abused its discretion by making the determination, without the support of substantial evidence, that the project's greenhouse gas emissions would have no significant impact, . . ."
-(Id. at p.
+In its conclusion, our Supreme Court summarized its holding, "We conclude . . . that [the department] abused its discretion by making the determination, without the support of substantial evidence, that the project's greenhouse gas emissions would have no significant impact" (Id. at p.
 240.)
 Thus, the no significant impact portions of the trial court's greenhouse gas emissions ruling must be reversed.
-It bears emphasis that the parties agree that the greenhouse gas emissions discussion in our case parallels that before our Supreme Court in Center for Biological Diversity.
+It bears emphasis that the parties agree that the greenhouse gas emissions discussion in our case parallels that before our Supreme Court in Center for Biological Diversity, supra.

 We now turn to the terms of the writ of mandate that must issue in this case.
 The writ of mandate is to state that defendant's finding the project's greenhouse gas emissions will have no significant impact is not supported by substantial evidence and reasoned discussion.
-(Center for Biological Diversity, supra, 62 Cal.4th at pp. 225, 227, 240.)
+(Center for Biological Diversity, supra, 62 Cal.4th at pp. 225-227, 240.)
 Plaintiffs' first amended mandate petition and declaratory and injunctive relief complaint is to be denied in all other respects.
-The only challenge to the environmental impact report that remains to be resolved once the remittitur issues is the no greenhouse gas emission significant impact question we have described.
-The trial court is to proceed pursuant to the provisions of section 21168.9.
+The only remaining challenges to the environmental impact report are the greenhouse gas emission significant impact substantial evidence and reasoned discussion questions we have described.
+Once the remittitur issues, there is no need to decertify any other portion of the environmental impact report.
+Rather, the trial court is to proceed pursuant to the provisions of section 21168.9.
 The post-remittitur issuance actions to be taken, including the extent of any injunctive relief, are matters we leave in the trial court's good hands.